awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-pci-config-resources.md

-# AWS Config Resources Required for PCI DSS Controls<a name="securityhub-standards-pci-config-resources"></a>
+# AWS Config resources required for PCI DSS controls<a name="securityhub-standards-pci-config-resources"></a>

 For AWS Security Hub to accurately report findings for all of the PCI DSS controls, you must enable the following resources in AWS Config\.
 + Amazon ES domain